MarcL/marclittlemore.com/_posts/2016-09-29-finding-bugs-with-git-bisect.md

 [4f455b6e42487657e0492305f025dd82021735d5] some commit message from this revision
 ```

 In my case, the `gulp` task was still hanging so I answered that the commit was bad.
-The revisions are then split into two and you need to continue to answer whether the revisions are good or bad until you reach the last revision and find the guilty commit.
-At this point `git bisect` will show you which commit caused the problem and you can check your code and see what happened.
+The revisions are then split into two again and you need to continue to answer whether the revisions are good or bad until you reach the last revision and find the guilty commit.
+At this point `git bisect` will show you which commit caused the problem and you can check the code in this revision to determine what has changed.

 ```
 02ce44a7491e9b0151169647115f9a073513e0ce is the first bad commit